The author's kids learn from an Oxbow Farm educator. Credit: Devon Hammer

 New-style field trips

-With regular school field trips — a mainstay of Oxbow's education programs — off the table, Oxbow staff pivoted and created a new program: Family Farm Adventure, a private, COVID-safe experience designed to connect local kids with farming and nature.
+Last year, with regular school field trips — a mainstay of Oxbow's education programs — off the table, Oxbow staff pivoted and created a new program: Family Farm Adventure, a private, COVID-safe experience designed to connect local kids with farming and nature.
 The program welcomes families or small pod groups on individual field trips.

 Down on the farm